ForgeRock/ping-android-sdk/recaptcha/recaptcha-enterprise/README.md

 ### Unit Testing

 The module provides comprehensive test coverage.
-See `DefaultRecaptchaClientProviderTest` for examples of:
+See `ReCaptchaEnterpriseCallbackTest` for examples of:

 - Testing successful client fetching and token generation
 - Testing error scenarios and exception handling